Blog

 5. Deployment and Maintenance: Finally, after successful testing, the application is deployed.
 However, the work doesn’t stop there.
 Regular maintenance and updates are required to ensure the application continues to meet the business’s needs.

-The key features this software should have include:
+The key features the buyback software should have include:

 • Tracking Vehicle Condition: The software should be able to pull data from the SAP VMS and other sources to track the condition of vehicles in real-time.